jokeri2222/KaHack/README.md

 ![preview](https://raw.githubusercontent.com/jokeri2222/Kahoot-Hack/master/screenshot.png)

 ## Donations
-If you want to support me in making these hacks and updating them.
+The cheat is free to use but if you respect me and my work and want to support me in making these hacks and updating them.
 Here is a way to donate to me and it really helps me.
 Thank you!

 [![](https://raw.githubusercontent.com/jokeri2222/Kahoot-Hack/master/paypal-donate-button.png)](https://www.paypal.com/donate/?hosted_button_id=DUXNZVDCDAQ8S)